Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 3. Set the camera preview resolution using the `PreviewResolution` property of the `Tizen.Multimedia.CameraSettings` class.
 You must set this property before previewing.

-    To find out which resolutions can be set for the camera preview on a specific device, use the `SupportedPreviewResolutions` property of the [Tizen.Multimedia.CameraCapabilities](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.CameraCapabilities.html) class.
+    To find out which resolutions can be set for the camera preview on a specific device, use the `SupportedPreviewResolutions` property of the [Tizen.Multimedia.CameraCapabilities](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.CameraCapabilities.html) class.
 This property returns an `IEnumerable` variable.

     The following example sets the camera preview resolution to the first found supported resolution:

-    ```
+    ```csharp
     IList supportedResolutions = _camera.Capabilities.SupportedPreviewResolutions.ToList();
     foreach(Size resolution in supportedResolutions)
     {